 There are many books on the Grand Canyon that cover more of the trails going into the Inner Gorge.
 But if you are only going to hike on one of the primary trails, the Bright Angel, the South Kaibab or the North Kaibab, why bother getting more than is necessary and possibly confuse and even frighten yourself?
 This award winning common sense guide provides information for the first time day hiker and backpacker for the only maintained trails in the Canyon.
 You’ll find information on how to apply for permits, rules and regulations, trail descriptions, maps and other useful information in an easy to digest, understand and entertaining format.
 And the beautiful photographs within will make this a book to keep as a wonderful memento of your hike.

-Hiking the Grand Canyon’s Geology
+Hiking the Grand Canyon’s Geology (Hiking Geology)

 Lon Abbott & Terri Cook

 The Mountaineers Books has a great series of books that I really enjoy and use often.
 They are the Hiking Geology series, and what better place to cover geology than Grand Canyon?!
 This guide takes you down various trails in the canyon while describing the incredible geology you are able to reach out and touch.
-This intimate connection makes the learning the geology most enjoyable!
+This intimate connection makes the learning the geology most enjoyable.

-Best Easy Day Hikes, Grand Canyon
+Best Easy Day Hikes Grand Canyon National Park (Best Easy Day Hikes Series)

 For those taking a river trip, especially those on private trips, there are plenty of wonderful day hikes to do from the Colorado River.
 Tom Martin, a Grand Canyon resident, has compiled a great selection of 100 hikes and provides excellent descriptions and topo maps of each hike.
 Don’t expect poetic grammar, but you will find the book chock full of great information!